wsgtcyx/gemini-image-editing-nextjs-quickstart/README.md

-# Gemini 2.0 Flash Image Generation and Editing
+# Gemini 2.0 Flash & Fal.ai GPT Image 1 for Image Generation and Editing

-Nextjs quickstart for to generating and editing images with Google Gemini 2.0 Flash.
+Nextjs quickstart for to generating and editing images with Google Gemini 2.0 Flash or Fal.ai GPT Image 1.
 It allows users to generate images from text prompts or edit existing images through natural language instructions, maintaining conversation context for iterative refinements.
 Try out the hosted demo at [Hugging Face Spaces](https://huggingface.co/spaces/philschmid/image-generation-editing).

 https://github.com/user-attachments/assets/8ffa5ee3-1b06-46a9-8b5e-761edb0e00c3

-Get your `GEMINI_API_KEY` key [here](https://ai.google.dev/gemini-api/docs/api-key) and start building.
+Get your `GEMINI_API_KEY` key [here](https://ai.google.dev/gemini-api/docs/api-key) or your `FAL_API_KEY` from [fal.ai](https://fal.ai/) and start building.

 **How It Works:**

-1. **Create Images**: Generate images from text prompts using Gemini 2.0 Flash
+1. **Create Images**: Generate images from text prompts using Gemini 2.0 Flash or Fal.ai GPT Image 1
 2. **Edit Images**: Upload an image and provide instructions to modify it
 3. **Conversation History**: Maintain context through a conversation with the AI for iterative refinements
 4. **Download Results**: Save your generated or edited images

 ## Basic request

+### Using Google Gemini API

 For developers who want to call the Gemini API directly, you can use the Google Generative AI JavaScript SDK: